LLLiq/CCC2023/README.md

 ./template.exe ../execution/template.xclbin
 ```

-After the execution is complete, the output result of the console can verify the output result of the execution and calculate the running time.
+After the execution is completed, the output result of the console can verify the output result of the execution and calculate the running time.

 ## Repository tree
 The directory structure of the repository is as follows.